containeroo/netseption/README.md

 ## Configration

-In our [repository](https://github.com/containeroo/kubernetes-networkpolicies-examples/blob/master/traefik/networkset-cloudflare.yaml) you can find y yaml example.
+In our [repository](https://github.com/containeroo/kubernetes-networkpolicies-examples/blob/master/traefik/networkset-cloudflare.yaml) you can find a yaml example.

 NetSeption takes the following environment variables: